Columbianini/Head-First-Java-3rd-edition/Notes.md

         - potential issue: some threads are reading from the old data
         - usage: lots of reading threads and not many writing

+Appendix B:
+- JShell
+- Package:
+    - setup
+        - It’s not enough to say your class is in a package by merely putting a package statement in the code.
+        - Your class isn’t truly in a package until you put the class in a matching directory structure.
+        - So, if the fully qualified class name is com.headfirstjava.PackageExercise, you must put the PackageExercise source code in a directory named headfirstjava, which must be in a directory named com.
+    - compile and run
+        - compile
+            - cd MyProject/source
+            - javac -d ../classes com/headfirstjava/PackageExercise.java
+                - javac -d ../classes com/headfirstjava/*.java
+                - Tells the compiler to put the compiled code (class files) into the classes directory, within the right package structure
+                - specify the PATH to get to the actual source file
+        - run
+            - cd MyProject/classes
+            - java com.headfirstjava.PackageExercise
+                - You MUST give the fully qualified class name!
+The JVM will see that and immediately look inside its current directory (classes) and expect to find a directory named com, where it expects to find a directory named headfirstjava, and in there it expects to find the class.
+If the class is in the “com” directory, or even in “classes,” it won’t work!
+- Immutability in Strings and Wrappers
+    - String is immutable, everytime it will put a new string into a string pool
+    - if you a mutable string. use StringBuilder and its method append and toString()
+- Access Levels and access modifiers
+    - public
+    - protected: visible only to classes under the same package and also allow subclasses in/outside the package to inherit the protected thing
+        - If a subclass-outside-the-package has a reference to an instance of the superclass (the superclass that has, say, a protected method), the subclass can’t access the protected method using that superclass reference!
+The subclass-outside-the-package doesn’t have **access** to the protected method; it just **has** the method, through inheritance
+    - default: visible only to classes under same package
+    - private: visible only to the same class. rivate means that only code within the same class can access the private thing.
+Keep in mind it means private to the class, not private to the object.
+One Dog can  see another Dog object’s private stuff, but a Cat can’t see a Dog’s privates
+- varargs
+    - Object...elements <=> Object[] elements
+- Lambdas and Maps
+    - computeIfAbsent(key, lambda expression(e.g. key->...)): return value if the key exists.
+Or create an new entry and return the value
+    - computeIfPresent(key, lambda expression (e.g. (key, value)->...)): update value only if it the key exists
+- Parallel Streams (multiprocessing)
+    - how to use?
+        - collections.stream().parallel()
+        - collections.parallelStream()
+    when to use?
+        - The input collection is BIG (thousands of or hundreds of elements at least)
+        - The stream pipeline is performing complicated, long running operations
+        - The decomposition (splitting) of the data/operations and merging of the results are not too costly
+- Enumerations
+    - similar to class definition
+        - public enum EnumClass {A, B, C};
+        - public EnumClass enumObject = EnumClass.A;
+- var: >= java10
+    -  Variable will be the concrete type, not the upper class type
+        - e.g. var list = new ArrayList< String >();
+            - here the list will be inferred as ArrayList< String >, not List< String >
+    -  Don’t use var with the diamond operator
+        - e.g.  var list = new ArrayList<>();
+        - This is an ArrayList< Object >,  probably not what you want
+- records: java >= 16